rdiol12/smartcart/README.md

 The backend is hosted on Render's free tier, which spins down after 15 minutes of inactivity.
 The first request after idle may take up to 60 seconds while the server cold-starts.
-Subsequent requests are normal speed.
+Subsequent requests are normal speed. the issing token alert is expected refresh after 60s and it should work

 # SmartCart